 67. What is the description of water?

-Bland aerosol, 0.9% sodium chloride, used as a solvent for other medications and isotonic to bodily fluids.
+Bland aerosol containing 0.9% sodium chloride, used as a solvent for medications, and isotonic with bodily fluids.

-Bland aerosol, 0.45% sodium chloride (half normal saline) and less irritating to the airways.
+Bland aerosol with 0.45% sodium chloride (half-normal saline), less irritating to the airways, and used for hydration purposes.

 71. What are humidifiers used for?